 Add a crypto wallets box in the app and click the ‘+‘ sign in the box to add a new wallet.
 Continue through the steps to finish setting up the wallet and at the end of the process you will have a new Bitcoin wallet that looks like this:

 The ‘seed’ contains the spending keys for your new wallet, and will remain safely in the password manager.
 If you don’t feel that have have enough digital backups, or are worried about forgetting your Qvault password, then it would be a good idea to also write the seed down on paper just in case.

 Open the sentinel app on your phone, and you should be presented with:

 To create a segwit wallet (recommended), choose the bottom option and tap the icon to scan a QR code.
 In the Qvault app, click the dropdown menu on the ZPub entry, and select “Show QR”.

 By scanning the public key, your sentinel app will NOT be able to spend your coins, but it will be able to view balances and receive coins.

 You are ready to go!
 You can use Sentinel on your phone daily to receive new coins and view your balance, all without ever decrypting the seed which is kept safely in your vault.

 Keep your seed safe.
-If someone gets a hold of your seed, they can steal all of your coins.
-Keep it encrypted in your vault, and avoid copying it to your computer’s clipboard.
+If someone gets ahold of your seed, then they can steal all of your coins.
+Keep it encrypted in your vault, and also avoid copying it to your computer’s clipboard.

 Don’t lose your seed.
 Ensure your encrypted ‘.qvault’ file exists on multiple devices.
 You can keep a backup on Qvault’s cloud from within the app automatically, on a USB stick, or on another device.